marklar-co/turbo-hipster/README.md

     cd repos && git clone git@github.com:bitcoin-abe/bitcoin-abe.git
     ```

-3. I suggest you install VirtualBox (from a website download) then `brew install vagrant`, then try a [simple vagrant tutorial](http://docs.vagrantup.com/v2/getting-started/index.html) to familiarise yourself with it.
+3. Install VirtualBox (from a website download) then `brew install vagrant`, then try a [simple vagrant tutorial](http://docs.vagrantup.com/v2/getting-started/index.html) to familiarise yourself with it.
 It shouldn't take long, just spend like 10-20 minutes on this excluding time downloading VM images.
 Then run `vagrant up`.
 If you encounter any errors with vagrant up, save the terminal output and `guest_logs/vagrant_mmc_bootstrap.log`.

 4. If there were no problems, pop into your development VM by running `vagrant ssh`.
 From now on, all commands are run within the VM.